SWOT analysis: Examples and templates

 A SWOT analysis helps you identify strengths, weaknesses, opportunities, and threats for a specific project or your overall business plan.
 It’s used for strategic planning and to stay ahead of market trends.
 Below, we describe each part of the SWOT framework and show you how to conduct your own.

 Looking for a way to separate your organization from the competition?
-A SWOT analysis is a technique used to identify strengths, weaknesses, opportunities, and threats in order to develop a strategic plan or roadmap for your business.
+A SWOT analysis is a technique for identifying strengths, weaknesses, opportunities, and threats to develop a strategic plan or roadmap for your business.
 While it may sound difficult, it’s actually quite simple.

-Whether you’re looking for external opportunities or internal strengths, we’ll walk you through how to perform your own SWOT analysis, with helpful examples along the way.
+Whether you’re looking for external opportunities or internal strengths, we’ll provide you with a template and walk you through how to perform your own SWOT analysis, with helpful examples along the way.

 What is a SWOT analysis?